Salary vs Hourly Pay: How Their Pros and Cons Compare

 Is it better to be paid a salary or an hourly rate?

-Generally, salaried positions are often seen as more prestigious and can offer more job security and benefits.
-Many workers feel it’s better to be paid a salary because one receives a predictable paycheck, but it ultimately depends on the position and the employee’s personal preferences.
+Salaried positions are often considered more prestigious and can offer more job security and benefits.
+Many workers feel it’s better to be paid a salary because it’s more predictable, but it ultimately depends on the position and the employee’s personal preferences.

 What is the advantage of salary pay?

-The biggest and most obvious advantage of salary pay is that you have a fixed paycheck coming your way no matter how much (or little) you worked during a given time period.
-Of course, that can be a disadvantage, too, if you regularly work more than 40 hours per week.
-It also may be easier to budget with a fixed, salaried income.
+One advantage of many salaried positions is that you have a fixed paycheck coming your way during a given time period.
+Of course, that can also be a disadvantage if you regularly work more than 40 hours per week.
+It may also be easier to budget with a fixed, salaried income.

 What are the budget challenges of being a salaried employee?

-Salaried employees are, in a sense, on a fixed income; they’re earning the same amount all through the year, and can’t go for a bigger paycheck by working overtime.
+Salaried employees are, in a sense, on a fixed income; they’re earning the same amount throughout the year and may not be able to increase their pay by working overtime, depending on their classification.
 If they don’t receive a raise annually, they may see their effective pay decline due to inflation, which can end up straining their budgets.

 Photo credit: iStock/.shock